meronogbai/lazy-investing/README.md

 - `IBEAM_PASSWORD` - Your IBKR account password.

 ### Example

+This will purchase Tesla (TSLA) shares equivalent to 1000 USD.
+For example, if a single Tesla share is valued at 272.96 USD, you will get 3 shares with 1000 USD.

 1. Run `yarn dev --amount 1000 --ticker TSLA --yahooFinanceTicker TSLA` in your terminal to execute the script.
 1. Accept the two-factor authentication prompt for IBKR if necessary.